github/developer.github.com/content/v3/repos/forks.md

     POST /repos/:owner/:repo/forks

-If you are creating a fork for an organization, use the optional `organization` parameter or POST a JSON document with the field `organization`

 ### Parameters

 Name | Type | Description
 -----|------|-------------
-`organization`|`string` | The organization login.
-The repository will be forked into this organization.
+`organization`|`string` | Optional parameter to specify the organization name if forking into an organization.

 ### Response